4thweb/openaura/README.md

 # Aura

 **Aura** is an innovative, open-source AI agent designed to revolutionize web development.
 By leveraging the power of AI, Aura makes building websites accessible and intuitive for developers of all skill levels.
-While Aura currently uses **Google Gemini**, it is flexible and supports other models compatible with the **Vercel AI SDK**.
+While Aura currently uses **Google Gemini**, you can customize it to use other models compatible with the **Vercel AI SDK**.

 ---

 ## ✨ Features

 - **AI-powered frontend web app builder**: Create React-based web applications directly in your browser.
-- **Flexible model support**: Swap out AI models easily based on your needs.
 - **Open-source innovation**: Fully customizable to fit your development style.

 ---